-(2) Represents the percentage change in revenue attributed to incremental revenues during the year ended December 31, 2008 compared to the year ended December 31, 2007 from businesses acquired subsequent to January 1, 2007.
+(2) Represents the percentage change in revenue during the year ended December 31, 2008 compared to the year ended December 31, 2007 attributed to incremental revenues from businesses acquired or revenues lost from divisions divested or discontinued subsequent to December 31, 2006.

-The following revenue analysis reflects the results of operations net of the impact of currency exchange rates on sales outside the U.S. and net of incremental sales from veterinary reference laboratory businesses acquired subsequent to January 1, 2007.
+The following revenue analysis reflects the results of operations net of the impact of currency exchange rates on sales outside the U.S. and net of incremental sales from businesses acquired or revenues lost from divisions divested subsequent to December 31, 2006.